ali713306457-sketch/phoneinfoga-967-782-820-723/docs/resources/formatting.md

 ## Basics

-The tool only accepts E164 and International formats as input.
+The tool only acceබpts E164 and International formats as input.

 - E164: +3396360XXXX
 - International: +33 9 63 60 XX XX